+And don’t get me started on the Venice Carnival.
 Although Venice has a reputation for being nothing but a tourist trap, there are many lesser-known gems to explore.
-And believe it or not, there are also plenty of budget-friendly activities in this city, so you can enjoy all that it has to offer without breaking the bank.
+Believe it or not, this city also has plenty of budget-friendly activities, so you can enjoy all it has to offer without breaking the bank.

 Still not convinced to visit Venice?
-Here are some of our top picks for some of the best things to do in Venice, to help change your mind!
+Here are some of our top picks for some of the best things to do in Venice to help change your mind!

 TL;DR